TGS Hates Women: Reception

 According to Nielsen Media Research, "TGS Hates Women" was watched by 4.501 million viewers in its original American broadcast.
 It earned a 2.3 rating/6 share in the 18–49 demographic.
 This was an increase from the previous episode, "It's Never Too Late for Now", which was watched by 4.072 million American viewers.

 The episode received generally, though not universally, positive reviews from television critics.
-Alan Sepinwall of HitFix praised Moretz's performance, describing Kaylee Hooper as "wonderfully played" and opining that "Alec Baldwin is often at his funniest in this role when Jack is going up against a completely ridiculous foe or obstacle, and I think a 14-year-old schemer makes a better foil for him than, say, Devon Banks has been".
+Alan Sepinwall of HitFix praised Moretz's performance, describing Kaylie Hooper as "wonderfully played" and opining that "Alec Baldwin is often at his funniest in this role when Jack is going up against a completely ridiculous foe or obstacle, and I think a 14-year-old schemer makes a better foil for him than, say, Devon Banks has been".
 Ian McDonald of TV Overmind agreed, calling Jack's plot the "saving grace of the episode", and describing Liz's plot as "a chore to sit through, mostly because Milioti played the role of the female gross-out comic so believably that it became grating on [his] nerves."

 Kelsea Stahler of Hollywood.com remarked: "the plot resembled a little spat between The Daily Show and feminist blog Jezebel a while back when the blog railed on The Daily Show for being anti-feminist for hiring hottie correspondent Olivia Munn."
 However, she concluded that the episode was a "downward shift" and that, despite the interesting subject matter, it ultimately had not accomplished anything.

 Rebecca Traister at Salon.com said: "To dig deeply – and wittily – into these ultimately unsolvable but real issues, especially with direct tributes to places like Jezebel and more broadly the feminist critique of media powerhouses like Stewart's Daily Show or of Fey herself, is to pay them the honor of taking them seriously – seriously comedically."
 Traister characterized the episode as "Fey's clever, direct admission that she's been paying attention."